UQ-PAC/BASIL/docs/src/development/dsa.md

 determined from the symbol table.

 BASIL's dsa also allows for unifying two distinct fields in the same node while maintaining field sensitivity.
-This option can be enabled by including the flag `--eq-classes`.
+This option can be enabled by including the flag `--dsa-eqv`.
 By default, DSA loses field-sensitivity for nodes which have two distinct fields unified.
-With `--eq-classes` enabled, DSA allows fields of a node to form equivalence classes.
+With `--dsa-eqv` enabled, DSA allows fields of a node to form equivalence classes.
 Fields which belong to an equivalence class can only have a single outgoing edge (single pointee).
 And any incoming edge to a member of the equivalence classes is treated as an incoming edge to all the members.
 This can be viewed
 as a partial loss of field-sensitivity.
 That is a subset of fields in a node may be unified while maintaining field-sensitivity else where in the node.

-Below is an example program which demonstrates the effects of `--eq-classes`.
-Note that the example blow doesn't have `--split-globals` enabled and hence all global variables are represented as fields of a single node.
+Below is an example program which demonstrates the effects of `--dsa-eqv`.
+Note that the example blow doesn't have `--dsa-split` enabled and hence all global variables are represented as fields of a single node.

 ```C